Be Strong Enough to Stand Alone,

 Division 56 - Trauma Psychology

-I was a Court Appointed Special Advocate for a high profile case.
-Also, have worked in the Criminal Court.
-MCSO; Classification, Department of Corrections; Time Comp. and have worked for several law firms.
+I was a Court Appointed Special Advocate for a high profile child abuse case.
+Also, have worked in the Criminal Superior Court of Arizona, Maricopa County Sheriffs Office; Classification, Department of Corrections; Time Computation, and has worked for several law firms in Arizona.

 My husband and I have several animals including dogs, cats, horses, mule, and donkeys.
 We enjoy traveling and enjoy the view where ever we go.